 To get a head start on anticipating your Lurcher’s health needs, find our breed reviews for both his parents’ breeds.

-The Lurcher did start out as a renowned hunting dog, and while they are still not very common in the US, modern-day Lurchers are said to make wonderful family pets!
+This breed did start out as a renowned hunting dog, and while they are still not very common in the US, modern-day Lurchers are said to make wonderful family pets!

 However, keep in mind that if you have smaller pets in the home, the Lurcher may not be the best choice for you due to his strong hunting instincts.

-On the other hand, if you have the time to groom your Lurcher, depending on what type of hair he has, and if you are able to offer him daily walks, and lots of love, then the Lurcher just may be the perfect dog for you!
+On the other hand, if you have the time to groom your pup, depending on what type of hair he has, and if you are able to offer him daily walks, and lots of love, then the Lurcher just may be the perfect dog for you!

 He is adaptable, friendly, and affectionate, and will do well in most home types as long as he is given a walk and allowed to run.